-The deity of Dugu Puja or Dewali puja is called as ‘Digu dya’.
+The deity of Dugu Puja or Dewali puja is called ‘Digu dya’.
 As the word, dugu refers to the male goat in the Newari tongue, they worship it first and sacrifice it in the name of their linage god.

 The deity of Digu Puja can often be seen as an open diety.
-You can see the shrines worshiped on Digu Puja in open places.
+You can see the shrines worshipped on Digu Puja in open places.
 However, the whole process of worshipping and sacrificing on that day remains completely hidden from the people of another lineage.

 Along with the different caste systems in newar communities, the day for calling Dugu Puja also varies as per their caste.
 People celebrate this occasion from the day of Vaishaka Sukla Tritiya.
 After that, people perform dewali puja either on Sunday or Thursday up to Jestha Sukla Shashti.

 The mentioned dates are fixed all according to the lunar calendar.

 The establishment of this ritual dates back to the Malla period.
 By some means, if they cannot perform this ritual on the mentioned day, then they can perform it on the day of Sithinakha too.

 Newlywed brides, children who had had their ihi (females) and bratabanda (males) done in the previous year are taken to the place to introduce him/her as an official member of the lineage in front of the ancestral deity.